An eventful World Cup semi-final

 Catharsis for Mark Ramprakash, who finally made his first Test hundred, in Bridgetown today.
 It came in his 24th Test, almost seven years after his debut, and it was a lovely innings.
 England were in trouble at 53 for 4, but Ramprakash and Graham Thorpe - who made a workmanlike 103 - saw them to 403.
 From there they dominated, despite a couple of bludgeoning assaults from the recalled Philo Wallace, but rain allowed only 18 overs on the last day and the match was drawn.

 A West Indian allrounder is born.
-Trinidad's Bernard Julien had a bit of everything: flashing strokeplay; brilliant fielding; lively left-arm seamers from a strange, stiff-legged run; orthodox or unorthodox left-arm spin; and the ability to charm fans and females alike.
+Trinidad's Bernard Julien had a bit of everything: flashing strokeplay; brilliant fielding; lively left-arm seamers from a strange, stiff-legged run; orthodox or unorthodox left-arm spin; and the ability to charm fans (particularly female ones).
 He could play, but his career at the top was fitful, with only two centuries and one five-for in 24 Tests.
 His first hundred was a violent affair, at Lord's in 1973, when he added 231 for the seventh wicket with another handy allrounder, Garry Sobers.
 England were pummelled by an innings and 226 runs.
 Julien also played in the World Cup final of 1975, and represented Kent between 1970 and 1977.

 Even neutrals were breathless when the first ODI in Karachi on India's first tour to Pakistan for 15 years genuinely lived up to the hype.
 India actually slowed down but still monstered their way to 349.
 When Pakistan were 34 for 2 in the eighth over, the match looked settled.
 But Inzamam-ul-Haq (122) and Yousuf Youhana (73) led the fightback at nine an over.
-Moin Khan was caught off the last ball trying hit the six Pakistan needed to win.
+Moin Khan was caught off the last ball trying to hit the six Pakistan needed to win.
 In the final analysis, Pakistan's 20 no-balls to India's two cost them the game.

-The 8th Earl of Darnley was born.
+The eighth Earl of Darnley was born.
 The Honourable Ivo Francis Walter Bligh also happened to be a useful cricketer, who played four Tests for England, all in 1882-83, when he captained them to an Ashes victory.
 That was immediately after the famous 1882 series, in which England's defeat sparked the Ashes legend: a famous notice in the Sporting Times mourned the death of English cricket and said its body was to be cremated.
 Bligh eventually married one of the women who created the Ashes urn, and on his death in 1927 the urn was bequeathed to MCC.

 England were bowled out for 95 in 34.3 eight-ball overs on the second day of the Centenary Test in Melbourne, Dennis Lillee taking 6 for 26.
 When Australia, who had been bowled out for 138 on the first day, batted again, they did far better, and debutant David Hookes stole the headlines, cracking five fours off one over from Tony Greig on his way to 56.